 PR: WVU sections require order systems with associated specification.
 Block algebra errors.
 Routh-Hurwitz criteria for stability.
 Root locus and concept of Equivalent Transfer Function.
 Steady state of mechanical systems using transfer functions.
 1st and 2nd MATH 261 with a grade of C- or better, WVUIT sections require EE 221 and MATH 261.
 Modeling and simulation Introduction to state variables modeling.

 PR: MAE 460 or Transient and frequency response using Laplace.

 MAE 462.
 Design of Robotic Systems.
 3 Hours.

-PR: Consent.
-Mechanical automation design associated with robotic systems, including economic justification and ethics.
+PR: Consent. systems, including economic justification and ethics.
 Geometric choices and controller specifications for programmable manipulators.
-Workstation strategies such as CNC and CIM for computer-based flexible manufacturing.
-(3 hr. lec.).
+Workstation strategies such.

 MAE 465.
 Flight Mechanics 2.
 3 Hours.

 PR: MAE 476. discussion of attitude hardware.
 Development of rigid-body equations of motion for aerospace and control in the presence of external torques.
 Brief representations, including direction cosine matrices, Euler angles, and quaternions.
 Brief discussion of airplane flight.

 MAE 467.
 Introduction to Flight Simulation.
 3 Hours.